Professional Doctorate in Clinical Psychology

 Invites to interview

 Short-listed candidates are then invited to participate in a range of selection tasks.
-Interviews will be held 10-12 May 2023 inclusive.
-A research paper will be sent to you in advance of the interviews, and this will need to be reviewed ahead of the interview as you will be asked about your reflections on it.
+Interviews will be held week commencing 6 May 2025 inclusive.
+We expect that a research paper will be sent to you in advance of the interviews, and this will need to be reviewed ahead of the interview as you will be asked about your reflections on it.

-The interviewing process consists of two parts: a group task together with other applicants, followed by an individual panel interview addressing academic, research and clinical competency and professional and personal suitability.
-The aim is for all interviews and assessments to be rated by at least two selectors either from the programme team or clinical psychologists working in local services.
-Experts by experience will be involved.
+We expect that the interviewing process will consist of two parts: a group task together with other applicants, followed by an individual panel interview addressing academic, research and clinical competency and professional and personal suitability.
+The aim is for all interviews and assessments to be rated by at least two selectors either from the programme team or practitioners working in local services.
+Experts by experience and trainees will be involved.
 Our selection process is subject to change and the shortlisted applicants will be notified of details nearer the time.

 Teaching methods

 The programme takes three years (full-time) to complete and comprises academic, clinical, research, and professional development training.
-Each academic year starts at the end of September or beginning of October with a four-week, full-time introductory block of teaching (please note leave may not be taken during the induction blocks of teaching).
-This is followed by teaching all day on Thursdays and Fridays during term-time.
+Each academic year starts at the end of September or beginning of October with academic sessions, research and self-directed activities, which span across the first term.
+For the remainder of the academic year, this is followed by academic sessions on Thursdays and Fridays during term-time, alongside research and self-directed activities.
 All academic teaching takes place at the College Lane Campus in Hatfield and attendance is mandatory.
-Two and a half days a week are spent on clinical placement (more outside term-time) and half a day each week is allocated to study time.
-In the second and third year of training, time is allocated on the timetable to complete a small-scale service-related and a major research project.
+Three days a week are spent on clinical placement (more outside term-time).

 At the University of Hertfordshire trainees are regarded as mature students, and for this reason an adult learning model is adopted.
 In line with this model and the overall programme philosophy, it is recognised that not only do trainees learn in different ways, but also that they can pursue their own perceptions of the material being taught and interpret it for themselves.